Professor of Music (Men's Glee Club, Women's Chorale), Director of Performance Studies

 On Faculty since 1979

-Office: McAlister Hall 134
+Office: McAlister Hall 102

 About Mary Hopper

-Mary Hopper is Professor of Choral Music and Director of Performance Studies at the Wheaton College Conservatory of Music.
-Before coming to Wheaton College in 1979, Dr. Hopper taught both junior high and high school choral music in the Chicago area and choral conducting and voice at the University of Minnesota (Morris).
-Also an active church musician, she has served in several parishes and is currently Minister of Music at Immanuel Presbyterian Church, Warrenville, IL.
+Dr. Hopper holds degrees from Wheaton College and the University of Iowa, where she studied with Don V Moses.
+Before coming to Wheaton, Dr. Hopper taught both junior high and high school choral music in the Chicago area and choral conducting and voice at the University of Minnesota (Morris).
+Also an active church musician, she presently serves as Minister of Music at Immanuel Presbyterian Church, Warrenville, IL.